-Where a term is used in this Policy that has a meaning defined in the Building Act 2004 (Act), that term will have the same meaning as provided in subpart 2 of the Act.
+Where a term is used in this Policy that has a meaning defined in the Act, it will have the same meaning as provided Part 6 of the Act.

 3. Objective

 The objective of this Policy is to achieve compliance with the Act and protect public health and safety.